 Recent presentations include “From Kursk Nightingale to Stalin’s Singing Spy: Gender and the Performative Life of Nadezhda Plevitskaia,” co-sponsored by the Gender, Socialism and Postsocialism Working Group, the Davis Center for Russian and Eurasian Studies; and the Gender, Politics and Society Working Group, Center for European Studies, Harvard University, April 5, 2013.

-Before joining SNHU's faculty in 2001, Dr. Paul Barresi helped to advise Fortune 500 companies in complex environmental compliance matters at one of New England's leading law firms; taught legal practice skills to law students; explored the interpretation and implementation of forestry law and policy on-site in Poland and Albania as a visiting scholar in the Development Law Service of the Food and Agriculture Organization of the United Nations; and for a decade was certified as an associate wildlife biologist by The Wildlife Society.
-As Professor of Political Science and Environmental Law at SNHU, he currently teaches courses in sustainability; environmental law, politics, and policy (U.S., comparative, and international); environment and development; the American legal tradition; legal reasoning; and American politics.
-Barresi also coordinates SNHU's Environmental Management and Sustainability, Law and Politics, Pre-Law Certificate, and Sustainability Certificate programs.
+Before joining SNHU's faculty in 2001, Professor Paul A. Barresi helped to advise Fortune 500 companies in complex environmental compliance matters at one of New England's leading law firms; taught legal practice skills to law students; explored the interpretation and implementation of forestry law and policy on-site in Poland and Albania as a visiting scholar in the Development Law Service of the Food and Agriculture Organization of the United Nations; and for a decade was certified as an associate wildlife biologist by The Wildlife Society.
+As Professor of Political Science and Environmental Law at SNHU, he teaches courses in environmental law and politics (U.S., comparative, and international); environment and development; sustainability; sustainability strategies for business; and the American legal tradition.
+Professor Barresi also coordinates SNHU's Law and Politics, Pre-Law Certificate, and Sustainability Certificate programs.
 He was nominated for an SNHU Excellence in Teaching Award in both 2009-10 and 2010-11.